Marian Donnelly

-Marian Donnelly (born 10 August 1938) is a former president of the Workers' Party and was a member of the former District Policing Partnership for the Magherafelt district of Northern Ireland.
+Marian Donnelly (born 10 August 1938) is an Irish political activist who was president of the Workers' Party from 1992 to 1996.
+She was a member of the former District Policing Partnership for the Magherafelt district of Northern Ireland.

 Life and career

 Marian Donnelly was born in Castledawson, County Londonderry to Frank Devlin and Margaret Devlin on 10 August 1938.

 She attended St Mary's Convent in Magherafelt.

 Donnelly first became involved in political activity in 1955 when she campaigned for the Sinn Féin candidate Tom Mitchell in the Mid Ulster constituency for that years Westminster election, and in the re-run of that election after Mitchell was barred from being a candidate because he was imprisoned in Crumlin Road Gaol for a failed IRA raid in Omagh, County Tyrone at the time.

 Donnelly was a founding member and the first Secretary of the South Derry Civil Rights Association, a branch of the Northern Ireland Civil Rights Association.
-Her husband, Francie Donnelly, was its first Chairman and was also a prominent member of the Workers' Party.
+Her husband, Francie Donnelly, was its first chairman and was also a prominent member of the Workers' Party.
 As a prominent member of the NICRA, she was present at Bloody Sunday in January 1972 when soldiers opened fire at civil rights demonstrators, with 14 ultimately being killed.

 She studied at St Mary's College of Education in Belfast and became a teacher, later becoming a part-time teacher.